stasm/webapp-langpacks/webapp-langpacks.markdown

       }
     }

+  1. The signature of this method could also accept a second argument to specify the target version:

+         mozApps.getAdditionalLanguages(manifestURI, '2.2');

+     …which would return:

+         {
+           "de": {
+             "version": 201411051234
+           }
+         }

 The information about the bundled and the default languages is stored in `meta` elements and can be accessed synchronously.